 Wayfair Translated, Plus Two Reasons Small Businesses Might Be Exempt in South Dakota and Beyond

 Even after the Wayfair decision, you might not owe sales taxes on orders you ship to South Dakota residents.
-The law includes two specific exemptions that will allow at least some small businesses to legally fly under South Dakota’s tax radar.
+The law includes one exemption, with two potential factors.
+So long as neither of these factors are breached, some small businesses will be able to legally fly under South Dakota’s tax radar.

 1. Sales Under $100,000

 ECommerce sellers that ship less than $100,000 worth of products to South Dakota customers in a 12-month period are not subject to the law and don’t have to collect sales tax in the state.
-This will exempt many small eCommerce sellers.
+This will exempt many small eCommerce sellers, assuming that these same sellers do not exceed the second limitation:

 2. Fewer Than 200 Orders Shipped